Call to order: 01352 757777

 Feeding beet pulp to horses

 Beet pulp, derived from the sugar beet industry, is an energy-rich source of digestible fibre that promotes a healthy microbial population in the hindgut.
-The processing of sugar beets removes most sugars, leaving behind a fiber-dense byproduct.
+The processing of sugar beets removes most sugars, leaving behind a fibre-dense byproduct.

-This dense fibre supports hindgut health by increasing numbers of cellulose-degrading microbes that break down fibre and produce butyrate through microbial fermentation.
-Butyrate helps maintain a healthy gut barrier and is the main energy source for cells lining the digestive tract.
-Research has shown that these benefits are observed regardless of whether the beet pulp is used as a total or partial replacement of forage in the horse’s diet.
+This dense fibre supports hindgut health by increasing the number of cellulose-degrading microbes that break down fibre and produce butyrate through microbial fermentation.
+Butyrate helps maintain a healthy gut barrier and is a primary energy source for cells lining the digestive tract.
+[3]

 The prebiotic fibres in beet pulp can help with hindgut issues such as free faecal water syndrome, hindgut dysbiosis or a decrease in gut function due to age.